tom5610/reserved-instance-coverage-analytics/README.md

 - `--recommendations-report`: Path to the RI recommendations report CSV (optional)
 - `--utilization-report`: Path to the RI utilization report CSV (optional)
-- `--days`: Number of days for the utilization report (default: 30)
+- `--days`: Number of days for the utilization report (optional, default: 30)
-- `--ri-service-type`: Type of Reserved Instance to analyze (default: RDS)
+- `--ri-service-type`: Type of Reserved Instance to analyze (optional, default: RDS)

 ### 3. ref-doc-transform

 > For RI coverage analytics, you don't need this commands.
 It's for downloading webpage, converting to markdown, and use it during ***ai coding*** when we need some reference from dev guide.
-Downloads and converts AWS documentation to markdown format for offline reference.

 ```bash
 ri-coverage-analytics ref-doc-transform \